jorycz/macOS-setup/README.md

 * macOS 15 Sequoia

+# List of Global Settings - using Terminal

+* Set ZSH shell as default (should be already)
+* Computer Name
+* Enable Firewall

-# List of Settings - Apple Script
+# List of Settings - using Apple Script

 ## InitialSetup